graphpaperpress/Sell-Media/readme.txt

 * Double check your Sell Media Settings after upgrading

 == Changelog ==

+= 1.2.8 =
+* Fixing bug where users received multiple or no download email

 = 1.2.7 =
 * Fixing bug where items with 0 price can be added to the cart